-If you've had a diagnosis of ovarian cancer, it's a common reaction to wonder what caused it, or worry that other family members may be at risk.
+If you have a diagnosis of ovarian cancer, it's a common reaction to wonder what caused it, or worry that other family members may be at risk.

-Up to 20 per cent of cases of ovarian cancer occur because of a genetic cause.
-This is a mutation (alteration or change) in one or more genes known to increase the risk of ovarian cancer, which has been passed on from your mother or father.
-Some types of ovarian cancer (such as serous epithelial ovarian cancer) are more likely to be caused by a mutation in a gene than others (such as mucinous or germ cell ovarian cancer).
+Up to 20 per cent of cases of ovarian cancer (20 in every 100) occur because of changes (a variant) to one or more genes known to increase the risk of ovarian cancer.
+The changed version of this gene will have been passed on from your mother or father.
+Some types of ovarian cancer (such as high grade serous epithelial ovarian cancer) are more likely to be caused by a variant in a gene than others (such as mucinous or germ cell ovarian cancer).

-'Hereditary' means the passing on of specific characteristics in your DNA (genetic makeup) from one generation to another.
-In this case it means passing on a mutation in a gene.
-The term 'familial' means something that occurs or tends to occur in families.
+Hereditary means the passing on of specific characteristics down from one generation to another.
+In this case it means passing on a variant in a gene.
+The term familial means something that occurs or tends to occur in families.

 What should I consider if I have hereditary ovarian cancer?

-There could be an impact on family members who may also have inherited the gene mutation, which could put them at increased risk of ovarian and breast cancer.
-Our genetic testing guide [PDF] talks through these considerations and gives more information on each.
+Secondly, there could be an impact on family members who may also have inherited the gene variant, which could put them at increased risk of other cancers.

 How do I know if I have hereditary ovarian cancer?

-Some women may not be eligible due to the specific type of cancer they have (for example germ cell or sex cord stromal tumours) but it's important all women discuss genetic testing with their clinician, oncologist (a doctor who specialises in cancer treatment) or genetic counsellor (a professional who is trained to talk to you about the risks and benefits of genetic testing) to find out if testing is appropriate.
+You may not be eligible for genetic testing due to the specific type of cancer you have (for example mucinous, germ cell or sex cord stromal tumours).
+But it’s important that you discuss genetic testing with your treatment team or a genetic counsellor (a professional who is trained to talk to you about the risks and benefits of genetic testing) to find out if testing is appropriate.

-Mutations in genes such as BRCA1 and BRCA2 can occur in both women and men in any family so a gene mutation can be inherited from either your mother or your father.
-They are more common in some communities.
-For example, members of the Ashkenazi Jewish population are approximately 10 times more likely to have a mutated BRCA1 or BRCA2 gene, and so are more at risk of developing hereditary ovarian and/or breast cancer than people from the general population.
+Variants in genes such as BRCA1 and BRCA2 can occur in anyone in any family so a genetic variant can be inherited from either your mother or your father.
+They’re more common in some communities than others.
+For example, members of the Ashkenazi Jewish population are approximately five times more likely to have a BRCA1 or BRCA2 gene variation.
+This means they're more at risk of developing hereditary ovarian and/or breast cancer than people from the general population.